active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+## A rebuild

+A rebuild

+I synchronized the Howl repo on my Windows machine and this reveals an error in `ThatGUI.cs`.
+I find it hard to explain since both cs and howl files are in source control.

+So I decided to do a Rebuild to clean things up.
+Well, Rebuild is still the nuclear option, let’s have a look.

+- it is building files under Howl/Tests/Data.

+Notes
+- Syntax highlighting for directives is so-so, probably not handled well by grammar
+- I added a directive to prevent building tests, however there is probably a use case for doing this properly...
+Probably

 ## Bridging token evaluation issues.

 When a token is bridging, we do not want to effect a straight `string.Replace`; instead we want to tokenize the rule's left hand and replace occurences of the lh sequence in tokenized input.